-The Veterans Affairs Office, under the direction of the Registrar, is located in the Collins Administration Building.
+The Veterans Affairs Office, under the direction of the Student Support Services Department, is located in the Harris School of Business and Economics Building.
 This institution is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for education assistance benefits from the United States Department of Veterans Affairs (VA).
 For information about monetary benefits contact the U.S. Department of Veterans Affairs Regional Office in Winston-Salem, NC at 1-800-827-1000.
-For information about the available programs at this institution contact the Campus Veterans Assistant Specialist at (910) 672-1628.
+For information about the available programs at this institution contact the Campus Veterans Assistant Specialist at 910-672-1628.